isabella232/experience-manager-guides-learn.en/help/tutorials/native-pdf/components-pdf-template.md

 #### Default cross-reference format

-If you leave the text field blank, Experience Manager Guides adds the following variables for the respective cross-references:
+If you leave the text field blank and you have not defined the link text while inserting a cross-reference, Experience Manager Guides adds the following variables for the respective cross-references:

 * **Title**: {title}
 * **Description**: {description}